adinugrahasatya/adinugrahasatya.github.io/README.md

-# federico-dondi.github.io
+# adinugrahasatya.github.io
-My personal website, hosted on GitHub Pages.
+This is my personal website, hosted on Github Pages.